 Another great way to gain social proof for your brand is to establish authority as a thought leader in your specific industry.
 Content marketing is a perfect tool used by businesses to provide potential customers with insightful, actionable content that ties into their business, products, and services.
 By creating a blog, you can draw in high volumes of qualified traffic, which will lead to more sales.
 Blog content indicates to existing and potential customers that the brand cares about its customers, rather than just being a company that cares about selling products.
 Having a positive brand image helps you secure repeat customers and increase traffic to your websites.
 This is in addition to increasing your brand’s social proof.

 As mentioned previously, customers are more likely to follow what their favorite celebrities and influencers are interested in.
 Brand ambassadors and influencers can help humanize a company’s products and brand for prospective customers.
 They can help spread social proof on social media, their websites, and within their circle of friends.

-5) Awards and recognition
+5) Show off your awards and recognition

 6) Case studies

 While they are more formal, case studies provide high authority social proof because they leverage long, in-depth user views, which are more reputable than brief excerpts.

 Where to place social proof in sales emails